boazsegev/iodine/examples/info.md

 On the other hand, using the `agoo` or `iodine` HTTP servers will add both WebScokets and SSE to your application without any extra memory consumption.

-To be more specific, using `iodine` will consume about 2Mb of memory, less than Puma, while providing both HTTP and real-time capabilities.
+To be more specific, using `iodine` will consume about 2Mb of memory, marginally less than Puma, while providing both HTTP and real-time capabilities.

 ### The hidden `hijack` price